SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Initializer Input Parameters
 ----------------------------

-Initializers can take :newTerm:`input parameters`. to customize the initialization process.
+Initializers can take :newTerm:`input parameters` to customize the initialization process.
 Input parameters are written in the same syntax as normal method parameters.